Total Hip Replacement Surgery (Hip Prosthesis)

 - Recommended time off work: 6 weeks

 Total hip replacement surgery is advised in patients for whom the hip joint has been so severely damaged by osteoarthritis, that it is no longer possible to preserve the natural joint through hip resurfacing.
 In this case, both the femoral head and the socket of the hip joint are replaced by metal and polyethylene components designed to restore pain free mobility.

 At the Gelenk-Klinik, our hip specialist is able to offer different designs and materials for the replacement joint and will advise on the most suitable for each individual case.
-The quality and durability of the hip replacement is largely dependant on the expert diagnosis, skill and experience of the hip specialist.
+The quality and durability of the hip replacement is largely dependent on the expert diagnosis, skill and experience of the hip specialist.

 However, total hip replacement surgery is one of the most tested and successful joint replacement procedures available today.

 Excellence in hip replacement surgery through experience and surgical technique

 The quality and durability of hip replacement is largely dependent on the skill and experience of the hip specialist.
 At Gelenk-Klinik we have two dedicated hip surgeons, Dr Thomas Schneider and Dr. Martin Rinio with the experience of more than a hundred hip replacement surgeries each year.

 Our hip specialists use a particularly minimally invasive surgical technique by accessing the joint through the gluteal muscle.
 The muscle fibres and nerves are pushed aside (similar to walking through a curtain) without damaging the muscle and leaving only a small scar.
 Patients undergoing minimally invasive hip replacement surgery at the Gelenk-Klinik are mobile the day after the surgery and experience quick and pain free rehabilitation.

 Advantages of Minimally Invasive Hip Replacement Surgery at the Gelenk-Klinik